bunnysayzz/telegram-storage-bot/README.md

 ### Important Notes

 - Files are securely stored on Telegram servers
-- User data is stored in MongoDB for reliability and persistence
+- User data and file references are stored in MongoDB for persistence
 - The bot uses inline buttons for navigation, making it easy to use
 - When deployed on Render's free tier, the bot may experience a slight delay (30-60 seconds) when receiving the first message after a period of inactivity
 - Subsequent messages will be processed quickly once the service is running

-## Data Storage

-The bot uses MongoDB to store:
-- User categories
-- References to files stored on Telegram
-- MongoDB ensures data persistence even if users delete and re-add the bot

-The actual files are stored on Telegram's servers in a dedicated channel, maintaining them securely while the bot only stores references to these files.